 Attention is then directed to the sacral promontory and the presacral space.
-The peritoneum overlying the sacral promontory is incised longitudinally and this peritoneal incision is extended to the cul-de-sac (Figure 8).
-A laparoscopic dissector is used to expose the anterior ligament of the sacral promontory through blunt dissection (Figure 9).
+The peritoneum overlying the sacral promontory is incised longitudinally and this peritoneal incision is extended to the cul-de-sac (Figs 13.5A and B).
+A laparoscopic dissector is used to expose the anterior ligament of the sacral promontory through blunt dissection (Fig. 14.5C).
 The peritoneum on the sidewall is incised and freed up beneath the ureter so that the mesh can be retroperitonealized at the end of the case.
 Hemostasis is achieved using either coagulation or surgical clips.
-A 12 cm X 4cm cm polypropylene mesh graft which is fashioned into a Y shape, so there is an anterior and posterior leaf of the mesh.
-Typically the anterior leaf is approx. 3-4 cm long and the posterior leaf is longer at 5-6 cm so that it can be brought down deeper into the rectovaginal space (Figure 10).
-The mesh is then introduced into the abdominal cavity through a 10 or 12 cm port.
-The posteri or leaf is sutured back to the tail of the mesh to keep it out of the way, as we suture the anterior leaf in place first.
+A 12×4 cm polypropylene mesh graft which is fashioned into a Y-shape, so there is an anterior and posterior leaf of the mesh.
+Typically, the anterior leaf is approximately 3 to 4 cm long and the posterior leaf is longer at 5 to 6 cm so that it can be brought down deeper into the rectovaginal space.
+The mesh is then introduced into the abdominal cavity through a 10 or 12 cm port (Figs 13.6A and B).
+The posterior leaf is sutured back to the tail of the mesh to keep it out of the way, as we suture the anterior leaf in place first.
 The vaginal apex is then directed anterior and cephalad exposing the pubocervical fascia for application of the surgical graft.
-The anterior leaf of the mesh is then sutured to the pubocervical fascia with three pairs of no. 2-0 nonabsorbable sutures beginning distally and working towards the rectovaginal fascia apex (Figure 11, 12).
-We utilize nonabsorbable sutures and tie extracorporeally with a closed loop knot pusher, which is time saving and efficient.
+The anterior leaf of the mesh is then sutured to the pubocervical fascia with three pairs of No. 2-0 nonabsorbable sutures beginning distally and working towards the rectovaginal fascia apex (Figs 13.7A to D).
+We utilize nonabsorbable sutures and tie extracorporeally with a closed loop knot pusher, which is time-saving and efficient.
 All suturing methods and equipment are described in detail in the Laparoscopic Paravaginal Repair and Burch chapter.
-We utilize the same techniques for suturing with enterocele repair and sacral-colpopexy.
+We utilize the same techniques for suturing with enterocele repair and sacralcolpopexy.
 The first suture is placed through the mesh and then through the pubocervical fascia, being careful to avoid the bladder edge.
-Once the anterior leaf is sutured in place, the posterior leaf is then released and sutured in place in a similar fashion (Figure 13).
-We typically place the most distal suture through the vagina first (being careful to avoid the rectum) and then bring the suture through the mesh and then tie it down into position.
-The vagina is tented up in the pelvis and the most distal suture (approximately 2/3 down the posterior wall) is placed through the posterior wall (Figure 14), fed through the mesh and then subsequently tied down with an extracorporeal closed loop knot pusher (Figure 15).
-Hooked scissors are used throughout the case as they can easily "hook" the suture and slide down to the point it needs to be cut.
-This helps protect surrounding visceral structures, by pulling the suture away from them prior to cutting the suture.
-The remaining sutures are taken through the mesh and the vagina, typically in one bite.
-The posterior leaf is attached with 6-8 sutures as it is longer than the anterior leaf.
-The final Y-shaped configuration is seen in Figure 16 and 17.
-This helps repair and prevent further enterocele formation at the cuff in addition to supporting the apex after attachment to the sacrum.
+Once the anterior leaf is sutured in place, the posterior leaf is then released and sutured in place in a similar fashion (Figs 13.8 to 11).
+We typically place the most distal suture through the vagina first (being careful to avoid the rectum) and then bring the suture through the mesh and then tie it down into position (Figs 13.9A to D).
+The remaining sutures are taken through the mesh and the vagina, typically in one bite, and a total of 6-8 sutures are used to suture the posterior leaf into place (Figs 13.10 and 13.11).
 The surgeon should attempt to take stitches through the entire thickness of the vaginal wall, excluding the vaginal epithelium.
 If hysterectomy is completed at the time of the surgery, the cuff is reapproximated in the normal fashion prior to mesh placement and the procedure is then completed in the identical fashion as above.
 Some have suggested the use of a double layer closure of the vaginal cuff to help decrease rate of mesh erosion, however we do not routinely do this and we have seen no increase rate in cuff erosion.
 We do feel it is very important however to keep the sutures that are being placed to hold the mesh in place away from the vaginal cuff, as suturing the mesh right into the cuff can lead to extrusion in the suture line.